Moxifloxacin HydrochlorideOther Names: Avelox, moxifloxacin HCl Drug Class: Opportunistic Infections and Coinfections

 How should moxifloxacin hydrochloride be stored?

 - Store moxifloxacin hydrochloride injection solution at 59°F to 86°F (15°C to 30°C).
 Do not refrigerate ready-to-use bags of moxifloxacin hydrochloride solution.

-- Safely throw away moxifloxacin hydrochloride that is no longer needed or expired (out of date).
+- Throw away moxifloxacin hydrochloride that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep moxifloxacin hydrochloride and all medicines out of reach of children.